thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 This [TOML](https://toml.io/en/) file defines the list of files to be managed from the cloud tenant.
 Each configuration file is defined by a record with:
-* The full `path` to the file.
+* The full `path` to a configuration file, OR
-* An optional configuration `type`.
-If not provided, the `path` is used as `type`.
+* a `type` which is a unique id for a configuration type supported by the device when the configuration is not a file.
+* Either a `type` or a `path` is mandatory for each record.
-  This `type` is used to declare the configuration file to Cumulocity and then to trigger operations on that file.
+* The `type` or `path` is mapped to a `c8y-config-type` to declare the supported configuration file list to the cloud.
+  The reported `c8y-config-type` is what's visible in the cloud, to trigger operations on each configuration file.
-  All the configuration `type`s for the main device are declared to the cloud on start and on change of the `c8y/c8y-configuration-plugin.toml` file.
+  All the `c8y-config-type`s for the main device are declared to the cloud on start and on changes of the `c8y/c8y-configuration-plugin.toml` file.
+* If a `type` is specified, it's mapped directly to `c8y-config-type`, else the `path` is used.
-* Optional unix file ownership: `user`, `group` and octal `mode`.
+* When a `path` is specified, additional optional unix file ownership paramaters: `user`, `group` and octal `mode` are supported.
   These are only used when a configuration file pushed from the cloud doesn't exist on the device.
   When a configuration file is already present on the device, this plugin never changes file ownership, ignoring these parameters.
+* If only the `type` is specified without a `path`, the plugin can not read/update a file on its own.
+  In that case, the `c8y_UploadConfigFile` request from the cloud is be mapped to a tedge `config_snapshot` request by publishing that request to `tedge/commands/req/config_snapshot` topic with the `type` in the payload.
+  Some third-party application on the device is expected to handle this request, upload the configuration file to the tedge file-transfer-service and then respond to `tedge/commands/res/config_snapshot` with the operation `status`.
+  Similarly, a `c8y_DownloadConfigFile` is mapped to a `tedge/commands/req/config_update` request.

 ```shell
 $ cat /etc/tedge/c8y/c8y-configuration-plugin.toml